 With the enhanced techniques in early detection of breast cancer throughout the United States, many women who are newly facing a breast cancer diagnosis find that they are candidates for lumpectomy and radiation instead of mastectomy.
 Nevertheless, some women still find that their breast cancer may require mastectomy, as determined by their oncologist and surgeon.
 For those women, breast reconstruction surgery may be an option both in the immediate setting at the time of mastectomy, or subsequently several months later.
-Breast reconstruction improves many women’s quality of life by restoring a sense of balance and symmetry, allowing a woman to shed her need for an external prosthesis, and heightening both self-esteem and confidence by recovering a sense of completeness and normalcy.
+Breast reconstruction can improve the quality of life of many women by restoring a sense of balance and symmetry, allowing a woman to shed her need for an external prosthesis, and heightening both self-esteem and confidence by recovering a sense of completeness and normalcy.

 - Breast Reconstruction Options

 - Choosing a Breast Reconstruction Surgeon

 After having had a mastectomy in 1996 and an abdominal tram flap reconstructive procedure in 1998, I was left with a larger constructed breast which drooped over the years making me unbalanced.
 This affected my back as well as I was left without two vertical core muscles used for the flap blood supply which helped support my back.
 Over the years two highly recommended plastic surgeons attempted to lift and balance my breasts; however the heavier constructed breast would gradually begin to droop lower than the other.
 I wanted them both removed as I was so uncomfortable.